Washington signals about-face on globalization

 “If they involve small changes to NAFTA or trade agreements, if they involve some modestly increased pressure on China… all of those could be benign outcomes potentially consistent with administration philosophy,” he said.

-“But if they take a much harder line, imposing tariffs on imports or actually walking away from agreements like NAFTA, it would be far more damaging I think to the other countries and the US,” he added.
+“But if they take a much harder line, imposing tariffs on imports or actually walking away from agreements like NAFTA, it would be far more damaging I think to the other countries and the US.”

 For China and Mexico, the United States is by far the largest export market, so those countries could be the most vulnerable to aggressive policies by Washington.